abudrionis/icdcoder/README.md

 | ...           | ...                          | ...         | ...         | ...          | ...         |
 | *78676876*    | Chrons dis patient sent hom...| 1           | 0           | ...          | 0           |

-Moreover, if you have your own dataset with other labels than the Swedish EPR Gastro ICD-10 Pseudo Corpus, you need to replace the already existing *labels.txt* with your own version of the file by listing the ICD codes in the order they appear in the dataset.
-For example, if your ICD codes consist of the ICD blocks in Chapter XI, the txt file should look like this
+Moreover, if you have your own dataset with other labels than the blocks version of the Swedish EPR Gastro ICD-10 Pseudo Corpus, you need to replace the already existing *labels.txt* with your own version of the file by listing the ICD codes in the order they appear in the dataset.
+This is how the txt files looks like when you have ICD codes consisting of the ICD blocks in Chapter XI

 `K00-K14,K20-K31,K35-K38,K40-K46,K50-K52,K55-K64,K65-K67,K70-K77,K80-K87,K90-K93`